sulph68/mpd-spotify-display/README.md

 - https://github.com/pimoroni/pidi

 Thanks to @teastain for assisting in the trouble shooting of the battery port!
-His project with the same hardware avialable here. https://github.com/teastainGit/LillyGO-T-display-S3-setup-and-examples
+His project with the same hardware available here. https://github.com/teastainGit/LillyGO-T-display-S3-setup-and-examples